Emmanuel Schwartz

+Early life and career

 The fluently bilingual son of a Jewish father and a Québécois mother, he performs in both English and French roles.
-He has appeared in the films Without Her (Sans elle), Laurence Anyways, Laurentia (Laurentie), L'Affaire Dumont, Nelly, Sashinka, We Are Gold (Nous sommes Gold), The Twentieth Century, Goddess of the Fireflies (La déesse des mouches à feu) and La Contemplation du mystère, and the television series Kif-Kif, Blue Moon, Sylvain le magnifique, L'Écrivain public and Lâcher prise.
+He has appeared in the films Without Her (Sans elle), Laurence Anyways, Laurentia (Laurentie), L'Affaire Dumont, Nelly, Sashinka, We Are Gold (Nous sommes Gold), The Twentieth Century, Goddess of the Fireflies (La déesse des mouches à feu), La Contemplation du mystère and The Dishwasher (Le Plongeur), and the television series Kif-Kif, Blue Moon, Sylvain le magnifique, L'Écrivain public and Lâcher prise.

-In 2014 he was cowriter with Alexia Bürger of the theatrical play Alfred.
+In 2014, he was cowriter with Alexia Bürger of the theatrical play Alfred.
 In 2017, his theatrical piece Exhibition/L’Exhibition, co-created with Benoît Gob and Francis La Haye, premiered at Montreal's Festival TransAmériques.
-In 2020 he performed the role of the Librarian in a dual stage production of Glen Berger's play Underneath the Lintel, both in English for the Segal Centre for Performing Arts and in a French translation by Serge Lamothe for the Théâtre du Nouveau Monde.
+In 2020, he performed the role of the Librarian in a dual stage production of Glen Berger's play Underneath the Lintel, both in English for the Segal Centre for Performing Arts and in a French translation by Serge Lamothe for the Théâtre du Nouveau Monde.

+In 2022 he released Projet Pigeons, his debut film as a director.
+The film was a docufiction created with students in the theatre program at Collège Lionel-Groulx.

+He followed up with Le Partage, a filmed version of his own one-man stage show, in 2024, and The Future (L'Avenir), a film again created with students from Collège Lionel-Groulx, in 2025.